Goodbye Summer, Goodbye Jesus?

 "Pray continually."
 (1 Thessalonians 5:17)

 Relationships thrive when there's communication!
 Pray when you wake up, when you're sipping your tea, on the way to class - there's no limit to how much God wants us to speak to Him.
 When you don't feel like praying, just pray!
 Even pray about finding the motivation to pray.
-It doesn't have to be an hour long, elaborate prayer filled with spontaneous bible quotes - simply approach God with what's truly on your heart like you would a friend.
+It doesn't have to be a long, elaborate prayer filled with spontaneous bible quotes - simply approach God with what's truly on your heart like you would a friend.
+Even if its just a sentence.

 2. Read His Word

 Whether it’s one verse or one chapter, the more we read the Bible, the closer we draw to Him.
-God provided His word to get to know Him and His will for our lives.
-Reading is one thing, but also taking notes, meditating and praying on what you have read will help the message sink in.
+God provided His word for us to get to know Him and His will for our lives.
+Taking notes, talking through and praying on what you have read will help the message sink in.
 Daily devotionals such as Word 4 U 2Day are great at breaking down scripture, helping you understand, and encouraging further study.
 If you're struggling, I recommend you invest in a devotional that works for you (and they're usually free, yay!).

 Your faith will seriously benefit from finding pockets in the day to read the Bible - I tend to read mine on the bus to school.
-The Bible is a beautiful book that reveals something new every time you read it, so take your time with it, and before you read, pray!
+The Bible is a beautiful book that reveals something new every time you read it, so take your time, and pray beforehand.

 3. Be creative